Wine Tasting and Wine Tours FAQs

 How should I keep track of the wines I’ve tasted during a sampling?

 We recommend bringing a notebook or notes app with you during tastings to track your favorites.
-If you’re trying a lot of wines at once, it’s best to take breaks every few samples to make your nose more sensitive again or for the wine to open up.
+If you’re trying a lot of wines at once, it’s best to take breaks every few samples to let your nose and mouth rest.

 Wine Tasting Logistics